rafaelwang112/VeriRL-Optimizer/README.md

 - Replace regex-based rewrites with a full Verilog parser (recommended for complex designs).
 - Add CI tests that exercise the demo optimizer on a small Verilog corpus and assert expected simplifications.

-If you want, I can also:
-- add a small script to run the worker+api+frontend locally with a single command,
-- or implement the parser-based simplifier next (I recommend this for correctness on real designs).